adsbypasser/adsbypasser/README.md

 # IMPORTANT

 This project has been renamed to [AdsBypasser](https://github.com/adsbypasser/adsbypasser).
-No more new features will add in this script.
+No more new features will be added in this script.
 There are only bug fixes, **until the end of 2014**.

 [New home page](https://adsbypasser.github.io/)